dwetterau/whatsthatthing/README.md

 -   [x] Sometimes the client isn't getting or applying updates that the server is supposedly getting.
 -   [x] Hardcode or round regions so that we re-use them more often (or don't allow too many)
 -   [x] Setup eslint to automatically reformat on save (remove newlines, etc.)
+-   [ ] Prune the list of locations (remove duplicates)
+-   [ ] Store locations for some amount of time (15 minutes?) after last hearing about them
+-   [ ] Show lines of the path of objects as they move?